iotaledger/blueprints/doc-immutability/overview.md

 See this website for a [demonstration of a Proof of Existence application](https://iota-poex.dag.sh/).

-Check the [GitHub Repository](https://github.com/iotaledger/poc-document-immutable-blueprint) for instructions on how to set up a local version of this blueprint.
+You can find instructions on how to set up a local version of this blueprint in the [official GitHub repository](https://github.com/iotaledger/poc-document-immutable-blueprint).

 ## Additional Resources